Exaphis/mergers3/README.md

 # mergers3

+## What?

-[mergerfs](https://github.com/trapexit/mergerfs), but dumb.
-Born out of the desire to merge multiple S3 buckets into one.
+[mergerfs](https://github.com/trapexit/mergerfs), but for S3.
+Born out of the desire to merge multiple small S3 buckets into one larger bucket.
+Supports limits on the size of the underlying source buckets.

+## Why?

+I have a bunch of free tier S3 buckets, but none of them are really big enough to store anything useful.
+So I merged them into one big bucket.

+You could (and should instead) use [StableBit CloudDrive + DrivePool](https://stablebit.com/DrivePool/Features) to merge multiple buckets into a single drive.
+But why pay $60 when you can... spend a week of your precious life to write a janky program...

-## Supported operations
+## How?

 Free space is kept in a bucket object called '.mergers3'.
 This object is created when the bucket is first used.
 It is updated when an object is added or removed.